johnnywong233/test/springboot_demo/springboot_saas/README.md

 ## RUN
-To run the applicaiton, simply run this command:
+To run the application, simply run this command:

     mvn install
 or